How to Sell Your House by Owner and Save Thousands

 For many, these agent services seem easy enough to handle themselves.
 If they can just learn how to sell a house by owner, they’ll save thousands.
 Seems straightforward enough, but where do you start?

 Selling your own home is a searchable term, just like most everything these days.
-There are hundreds of sources online to guide you through the process, although some are more complicated than others.
+You may be thinking “selling my home will be difficult”, but there are hundreds of sources online to guide you through the process, although some are more complicated than others.
 Most present the following tasks to sell your own home in one variation or another:

 Get a professional photographer